Danielos12/Attendance-list-v1.0/README.md

 export { createNewPersonForm, ...};
 ```

-That way of code creating works similarly in other modules.
+That way of code implementation works similarly in other modules.